 The Department of Public Health, in collaboration with health service providers, coalition members, and interested citizens, has designated 27 areas for community health planning.
 It is the Department's intention to foster in each of these areas the development of Community Health Networks - consortia of health care providers, human service agencies, schools, churches, youth, parents, elders, advocacy groups, and individual consumers -- to address the health needs of the community.
 CHNAs mobilize around key health issues impacting the community, promote prevention efforts, enhance access to care, provide opportunities for more collaboration among agencies, and create a client-centered, outcome-oriented health service delivery system.
-CHNAs also promote efficiency in service.
+CHNAs also promote efficiency in service delivery by working to reduce duplication and overlap, and by identifying gaps in service.
 These community coalitions participate in monitoring outcomes and progress of strategies and responses to those health needs.
 To determine which cities and towns make up a particular CHNA, please see Table A8, which provides the CHNA code for each city and town based on the geographic definitions established in 1997.